thant-htun/Initial-Configuration-of-a-Cisco-Switch-and-Port-Security-Features/README.md

 ![Network Topology](https://imgur.com/4K1jHSC.jpg)

 ## SUMMARY
 As an initial setup, a router and a switch are configured with IP address information.
 Then, security aspects of the switch is implemented by limiting user access and ports availabilty.
 Finally, port security is configured on a switch's interface to mitigate threats such as spoofing attacks, application-layer attacks, Denial of Service and port scans.
+The simulation was completed in Boson NetSim CCNA 200-301.

 ### IP Addresses
 | Device                   | Interface    |  IP    | Subnet | Default Gateway